Layers of Learning Curriculum Guide

 - Full color.
 But you can choose to print in B&W using your printer settings.

 - Comes in a pdf format.
 You need Adobe Reader to open it.
 You can get that here, for free.
-If you plan to read it on your tablet, there is an app for that too.
+If you plan to read it on your tablet or phone, there are apps for that too.
+Adobe makes a free acrobat reader app.
+But our favorite apps are Notability and Notes Writer.
+We linked to the Apple apps, but there are Android and Kindle apps as well.

-- Links in the units can be clicked on right from inside the pdf and it will take you straight to the website.
+- Links in the units can be clicked on right from inside the pdf and it will take you straight to the website or video.

 - All units are priced at $4.99.